OVERVIEW

 - Vaccination intentions

-COMMUNITY EDUCATION TO BUILD TRUST: Leveraging community health workers to combat health misinformation in Haiti, Malawi, and Rwanda
+COMMUNITY EDUCATION TO BUILD TRUST: Leveraging community health workers to combat inaccurate health information in Haiti, Malawi, and Rwanda

 Working in and with Partners in Health and its local affiliates—Abwenzi Pa Za Umoyo (Malawi), Zanmi Lasante (Haiti), and Inshuti Mu Buzima (Rwanda)—researchers will test a new system to support Community Health Workers (CHWs) as they in turn support their communities.
-This will include discussions of misinformation with CHWs and establishing an SMS and phone-hotline system to hear concerns from CHWs and provide tailored scripts to overcome misinformation to encourage vaccine demand and take-up.
+This will include discussions of inaccurate and misleading health information with CHWs and establishing an SMS and phone-hotline system to hear concerns from CHWs and provide tailored scripts to overcome inaccurate information to encourage vaccine demand and take-up.

 This intervention design incorporates multiple levers to promote vaccine uptake: